THellemans/Portfolio-Tim-Hellemans/README.md

 ## The Capacitated Vehicle Routing Problem

-The code assiciated to this project may be found at [this github repository]((https://github.com/THellemans/vehicle_routing_problem)).
+Here I provide a description of my solution to the Capacitated Vehicle Routing Problem (CVRP).
+I first describe how to solve the CVRP using Integer Programming, this implementation may be used to solve small instances to optimality.
+For larger instances, we used an Adaptive Large Neighborhood Search algorithm.
+The code associated to this project may be found at [this github repository]((https://github.com/THellemans/vehicle_routing_problem)).

 ### Motivation